Disney World makes masks optional for fully vaccinated: The latest on Disney parks

-Disneyland Paris will be reopening again June 17, including the new Cars Road Trip attraction at Walt Disney Studios Park, as well as Disney's Newport Bay Club Hotel and the Disney Village shopping and dining area.
+Disneyland Paris reopened on June 17, including the new Cars Road Trip attraction at Walt Disney Studios Park, Disney's Newport Bay Club Hotel and the Disney Village shopping and dining area.

-"Transported into a Cars-themed version of a road trip on Route 66, guests will discover local natural wonders like The World's Largest Lugnut and the Cars-tastrophe Canyon, while encountering popular characters such as Lightning McQueen and Mater," Disneyland Paris said on its new Cars attraction.
+The new Cars attraction will transport guests "into a Cars-themed version of a road trip on Route 66," where they'll encounter "natural wonders like The World's Largest Lugnut and the Cars-tastrophe Canyon, while encountering popular characters such as Lightning McQueen and Mater," Disneyland Paris said.

 Both theme parks at Disneyland Paris had originally reopened July 15, 2020, but the French parks closed again on Oct.
 29 in line with new guidance following another wave of COVID-19 cases across the continent.
 Disneyland Paris had hoped to reopen from Dec.
 19 until Jan.
-3 to celebrate the holidays, but remained closed.
+3 in time to celebrate the holidays, but was forced to remain closed.
 The next plan was to reopen on Feb.
-13, but this was pushed to April 2 -- and was pushed back again to June.
+13, but this was pushed to April 2 -- and then again to June 17.

 Disney world: Reopened July 11, 2020